Martinomagnifico/reveal.js-appearance/README.md

 ```

 ### Styling
-Since version 1.1.2, the styling of Appearance is automatically inserted, either loaded through NPM or from the plugin folder.
+The styling of Appearance is automatically inserted, either loaded through NPM or from the plugin folder.
 Two files are inserted: The first one is Animate.css by Daniel Eden for the basic animations, we add it through a CDN.
 The second file adds to the first stylesheet to allow for a non-animated state.

 If you want to change the Appearance style, you can simply make your own style and use that stylesheet instead.
 Linking to your custom styles can be managed through the `csspath` option of Appearance.